 Alongside detailed information on reasonable procedures and industry-specific scenarios, the course presents users with an interactive game to help internalise the potential tripping points in their daily job which could result in facilitating tax evasion.

 The course also addresses the challenge of offshore tax jurisdictions and gives guidance on how to spot red flags.
 Organisations can create personalised guidance for their staff, with information about what to do and who to contact when there is a concern of tax evasion from a client.
-The course begins with a “course builder” that generates a course for each user based on their jurisdiction, industry and level of risk in their role.
-Within seconds, the course is configured into one of several versions.

 Those who take the course will understand: